arktekk/linx/README.markdown

 	    case Pet(person, pet) => // matches
 	}

-When using link alternatives using links as functions, they will always return the leftmost alternative which in this example will be `"/people"` etc.
+When using link alternatives as functions, they will always return the leftmost alternative, which in this example will be `"/people"` etc.

 If you need to retrieve all the available links you can call the `links` method

 	Pet.links("personA", "petB") == Stream("/people/personA/pets/petA", "/persons/personA/pets/petA")

 ## Templates
-Not everyone is ready for completely link driven apis yet.
-Pretty much every api out there have either exclusively or partly documented link structures for developers to code against (e.g twitter) As shown in the previous section, we can simplify supporting backwards compatible apis, but how do we document them ?
-A common way of doing this is by showing all the links together with some documentation in a URL-template like way.
+Pretty much every api out there have documented link structures for developers to code against (e.g twitter) A common way of doing this is by showing all the links together with some documentation in a URL-template like way.

 Twitter uses :variable to represent a variable in its url templates